Main current projects

 Functional aspects and evolution of aposematism

 Harlequin toads (Atelopus) greatly vary between cryptic and brilliant colorations and some just have flash marks.
 All Atelopus are toxic.
-They contain tetrodotoxin (TTX) which is puzzling, as this highly venomous substance is, other than in amphibians, known from many marine organisms including puffer fish, a delicacy in Japan.
-In a phylogenetic context, we study the evolution and function of visual conspicuousness with regard to toxicity.
+They contain tetrodotoxin (TTX) which is puzzling, as this highly venomous substance is, other than in amphibians, known from many marine organisms (including puffer fish, a delicacy in Japan).
+We study the evolution and function of visual conspicuousness with regard to toxicity.
+Part of our field experiments use differently colored clay models of toads.

-Involved researchers from our lab: Daniela C. Rößler, Max N. Lorentz (both are doctorate candidates of Stefan Lötters), Denise J. Ellwein, Diego Ellis Soto, Stefan Lötters.
+Involved researchers from our lab: Daniela C. Rößler, Max N. Lorentz (both are doctorate candidates of Stefan Lötters), Denise J. Ellwein, Stefan Lötters.

 Photo: An undescribed toxic Atelopus species from Ecuador.
 By Jos Kielgast.